 Common Management Admission Test (CMAT) is the first national level test conducted by All India Council for Technical Education (AICTE) for admission to all management programs in AICTE approved institutions.
-The test was introduced in 2012 and the first test was conducted from 20th February 2012 to 28th February 2012.
-It is a computer based test.
+The test was introduced in 2012.
+In 2013 CMAT was conducted from 21st February 2013 to 25th February 2013.
+The pattern was same as that of 2012 exam.
 The test is taken twice a year.
-After February the test was again conducted from 27th September 2012 to 1st October 2012.
-Overall the paper was of easy-moderate level.
+Overall the paper was of moderate-difficult level with the quantitative ability & Data interpretation section getting tougher compared to previous CMAT exams.
 The test has in all 100 questions to be solved in a time span of 180 minutes.
-The breakup of the paper is given as follows:

 |Time allotted||180 minutes|

 |Expected cut-offs*||A score of 230+was appropriate to clear the cut off|

 |1.||Quantitative Ability & Data Interpretation (Number system, Linear equation, Profit & Loss, Averages, Mixture & Alligations, Co-ordinate Geometry, Mensuration, Probability)||25||Easy-Moderate|

 |2.||Verbal Ability (Idioms, vocabulary, Critical Reasoning, Para jumbles, Fill in the blanks¬)||25||Moderate|